backstreetbrogrammer/21_JavaTrialSession/README.md

 # Java Trial Session

-> This is a Java free trial session covering introduction to lambdas and concurrency.
+> This is a Java free trial session covering introduction to lambdas, concurrency and test-driven development.

 Tools used: